Kidzania Tokyo キッザニア東京

 On Wednesdays, around half the activities are conducted in English

-KidZania Japan has another facility, KidZania Koshien, in Osaka
+KidZania Japan has another facility, KidZania Koshien, near Osaka

 KidZania was created and developed by a Mexican entrepreneur